flo-mic/secure-proxy/README.md

 There is no documentation at the moment, it will come soon.
 If you want to use it have a look at the docker compose file below and the list of available settings.
 The configuration of your reverse proxies can be configured within the folder `/config/nginx/sites-available`.
 Other settings are also located in `/config`.

 ### Docker settings:
 All configuration files are stored in `/config`.
 Therefore it is recommended to make this folder persistent and mount it with an docker volume or local path.
-The SWAG instance is listening on port `80` and `443`.
+The proxy instance is listening on port `80` and `443`.
 You need to map both ports and also configure port forwarding for both ports.
 There is no security issue if you open port 80 as there is an immediate redirect to port 443.
 Port 80 is only required for the initial connect of the Let's Encrypt http challenge.

 #### General docker parameter
 - `-p 80:80`